An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Forms of Explanations in ASP

 \begin{example}[Ex.~\ref{ex:initial} cont'd]

-When we use xASP2 to explain why $\mi{sold}(d)$ is in $I$, its browser displays the graph in Fig.~\ref{fig:xasp2}.
-It links $\mi{sold}(d)$ to literals that are also true in $I$ and allow to derive $\mi{sold}(d)$ by applying the single rule (\ref{eq:init_sold_rule}), $\mi{musician}(d)$ is false, which is explained as an assumption.
-The atom $\mi{old}(d)$ is linked to facts in $P$ for applying rule (\ref{rule:old}). \end{example}
+When we use xASP2 to explain why $\mi{sold}(d)$ is in $I$, its browser displays the graph in Fig.~\ref{fig:xasp2}.\footnote{For space reasons, Fig.~\ref{fig:xasp2} shows a recreation.} The (green) root node $\mi{sold}(d)$ is connected via rule (\ref{eq:init_sold_rule}) to its positive body literals $\mi{donkey}(d)$ and $\mi{old}(d)$, which are also true in $I$ and displayed in green.
+The negative body literal $\mi{musician}(d)$ is false in $I$; this is represented as a purple assumption node, indicating it must be assumed false for the derivation to hold.
+The atom $\mi{old}(d)$ (middle node) is further linked to its supporting facts $\mi{age}(d,25)$ and $\mi{donkey}(d)$ dark green leaf nodes) via rule (\ref{rule:old}).
+This tree-like structure shows how $\mi{sold}(d)$ is derived from the program facts together with the assumption that $\mi{musician}(d)$ is false. \end{example}

 Another novel approach is explanations via \emph{unit-provable unsatisfiable subsets (1-PUS)} \hypertarget{m5}{\textbf{(M5)}}, which are the basis of the UCOREXPLAIN system~\cite{DBLP:conf/lpnmr/AlvianoHSW24}.
-The concept of a 1-PUS is similar to a previously introduced notion which is defined relative to a given set $O$ of \emph{objective atoms}, and is a minimal subset $U\subseteq O$ s.t. $P \cup \{ \{o\}\geq 0 \mid o \in O \} \cup \{ \bot \leftarrow \mi{not} \ u \mid u \in U \}$ has no answer sets.
+The concept of a 1-PUS is similar to the notion of minimal unsatisfiable sets ~\cite{DBLP:journals/ai/AlvianoDFPR23} which is defined relative to a given set $O$ of \emph{objective atoms}, and is a minimal subset $U\subseteq O$ such that $P \cup \{ \{o\}\geq 0 \leftarrow \mid o \in O \} \cup \{ \leftarrow \mi{not} \ u \mid u \in U \}$ has no answer sets.
 A 1-PUS differs by not checking the unsatisfiability of the amended program; instead, a simple set of (incomplete) derivation rules is used to check whether we can derive a contradiction.
 Furthermore, subset minimality is replaced with a user specified lexicographic order.
 In UCOREXPLAIN, the objective atoms $O$ are auxiliary atoms that are injected into the rule bodies in the input program $P$.
 Intuitively, $o\,{\in}\, O$ controls whether a particular rule is enabled.
 Furthermore, the system adds a special rule to the program which makes it inconsistent whenever the literal $\ell$ we seek to explain is true.
 Hence, a 1-PUS in this setting represents a preferred set of rules which, in conjunction with simple derivation rules, can be used to derive $\ell$.

 The justifications provided by UCOREXPLAIN can then be displayed in a graph similar to xASP2.
 An important difference being that in xASP2, an atom $a$ can only be justified by a rule $r$ if $a \in H(r)$, which is not so in UCOREXPLAIN.